ElisabethHuhn/pmSongs/app/src/main/java/com/example/android/pmsongs/readme.md

 It is meant mostly to illustrate a bare bones MVVM architecture with Retrofit API network access.

-There are some extras that came for free from Android Studio: o Listeners for Drag o Listeners for Clip Paste o Listeners for keyboard CTL F find and CTL Z undo None of which actually do much more than toast in this app
+There are some extras that came for free from Android Studio:
+* Listeners for Drag
+* Listeners for Clip Paste
+ * Listeners for keyboard CTL F find and CTL Z undo None of which actually do much more than toast in this app

 The obvious next steps are: